Max094Reikeb/Electrona-Project/README.md

 ## About
 Electrona is my first Tech mod.
-I wanted to go further than MCreator allow us to go, and started to code. (especially for generators and machines that have multiple textures)
+I really wanted to code by myself for the first time.
 I also wanted to make cleaner GUIs that are more representative of what Electrona is about.

 ## Special Thanks